sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 skip forward to the Touchstone List.
 But if they do want to continue, add in the next layer of rules before jumping back into the action.

- * Tell the players how the Speed / Wealth / Equipment rules work.
+ * Tell the players how the Speed / Wealth / Pack rules work.
  * Give them each 6 S/W/E tokens.
- * The characters do not get to put any tokens in Wealth or Equipment, as they were just prisoners
+ * The characters do not get to put any tokens in Wealth or Pack, as they were just prisoners
  * Any character still wearing their elaborate costume should get a card entitled "Costume", and one token should be put on the card